julien-muke/aws-websocket-api/README.md

 ## 	📝 Hands-on Overview

-The sample use case that we are going to see today is a real-time char application there are few components:
+The sample use case that we are going to see today is a real-time chat application with few components:

 * First is obviously the API gateway service itself which is used to set up the application
 * And will be connected to three different lambdas to perform three different actions to establish connection to send messages